comprna/modkitopt/README.md

 **1. Your HPC environment profile**

 This tells Nextflow what type of workload manager it is dealing with.
 We currently support PBS, PBS Pro and Slurm systems.
 Specify this with the `-profile` flag, such as `-profile pbs`, `-profile pbspro` or `-profile slurm`.
 For NCI's gadi use `-profile pbspro`.
 Nextflow automatically handles creating and submitting jobs in each of these environments.

-*Note:* We have only tested ModkitOpt in a `pbspro` environment (NCI's [gadi](https://nci.org.au/our-systems/hpc-systems)).
-Your specific HPC system may use different Nextflow directives, these can be updated in `modkitopt/profiles/pbspro.config`.
-While we have written profiles for `pbs` and `slurm`, these have not been tested.
-We welcome contributions from the community to improve these profiles, which can be found in `modkitopt/profiles/`.

 **2. Your HPC queue name**